billster45/r-guides-and-galleries/README.md

 2.  **ggplot step-by-step:** Learn now to build ggplot charts step-by-step with this [flipbook guide](https://evamaerey.github.io/ggplot_flipbook/ggplot_flipbook_xaringan.html#1).
 While [this version](https://evamaerey.github.io/tidyverse_in_action/tidyverse_in_action.html#1) also includes some simple data preparation examples before building the charts step-by-step.

 3.  **Use RStudio Addins:** Many "Addins" have been written for RStudio.
 When you run them from the RStudio "Addins" menu they typically offer simple Point-and-Click interfaces that generate good working code.
 Here is a [long list of RStudio Add-ins](https://github.com/daattali/addinslist) maintained by the excellent Dean Attali (he is also an R Shiny instructor on DataCamp).
 The [esquisse](https://github.com/dreamRs/esquisse) Addin is an excellent Point-and-Click interface for building and generating the code for simple ggplot charts.
-Even advanced R users can find ggplot code fiddly so should find the esquisse Addin useful.
+Even advanced R users can find ggplot code tricky so esquisse is useful for everyone.

 4.  **Use interactive charts:** [Gallery of interactive R visualisations](http://gallery.htmlwidgets.org/).
 From this gallery, I strongly recommend trying the [dygraphs](http://rstudio.github.io/dygraphs/) package for time series charts, use [Plotly](https://plot.ly/r/) for a huge variety of easy to code interactive charts, and [echarts4r](https://echarts4r.john-coene.com) is easy to code graphs that also include animation.